christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_second_sprint.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

-We did not separate in the planning the task for unit tests and integration tests; in general, in this sprint we have estimated better than last sprint
+While planning we did not seperate the tasks for unit tests and integration tests; Overall, We did better estimations in this sprint.

 - What lessons did you learn (both positive and negative) in this sprint?

-Giving simple task helps our estimation; a better planning help us to work better
+By simplifying the tasks, the quality of the process of estimation increased; Better planning leads to better work.

 - Which improvement goals set in the previous retrospective were you able  to achieve?

-Better coordination with the team members
+Better coordination with the team members;
-Better planning
+Better planning;
-Better division of the work between group
+Improved division of the work between group

 - Which ones you were not able to achieve?
 Why?

-In time estimation we didn’t considered the time to fix bugs and test again the code
+While estimating, we didn’t considered the time to fix bugs and test the code again.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-Separate Integration and Unit Test in the tasks Cleaning code and improving quality in back end and frontend
+Separation of the tasks regarding Integration and Unit Test Cleaner code and improved quality in backend and frontend

 - One thing you are proud of as a Team!!

 We did a good team work

+The team is in good spirit